-The Scleral Lens & Keratoconus Center at Eyesymmetry Vision Center, Providing Scleral Lenses for Patients From Owings Mills, Maryland
+The Practice Name Scleral Lens and Keratoconus Center, Providing Scleral Lenses for Patients From Maryland

 Scleral lenses are traditionally used for patients with keratoconus and vision correction after eye surgery, but today, eye doctors utilize modern scleral lenses to treat many other eye conditions and disorders.
 Many of Contact lens specialist, Dr. Moshe Schwartz O.D., F.A.A.O.‘s patients who were previously unable to wear contact lenses or struggled with prescription eyeglasses can now experience comfortable, superior vision through scleral lenses.

 What Are Scleral Lenses?

 Scleral lenses are specially-designed contact lenses, which are used to manage various eye diseases and visual conditions.
 These lenses hold artificial tears in a small area of the lens, like a tiny pool.
 The cornea coated with artificial tears remains moisturized for longer stretches of time than basic contact lenses.
 Scleral lenses have a larger diameter than traditional lenses.

 This allows them to easily sit over a larger area of the eye without touching the cornea, ultimately increasing the patient’s comfort level.
 This can be especially helpful for patients who have had a corneal transplant since the cornea takes time to heal – up to one year – and is particularly sensitive during recovery time.

 Because each patient’s vision, prescription needs, and corneal shape are different, scleral lenses are tailor-made for your specific case.
 Our scleral lens patients enjoy improved visual clarity and sharper focus.